Mrinal540/Text-To-Speech-Converter/README.md

 # Text-To-Speech-Converter
-This simple project is Build using HTML,CSS &amp; JavaScript View the project at #https://mrinal540.github.io/Text-To-Speech-Converter
+This simple project is Build using HTML,CSS &amp; JavaScript View the project at: https://mrinal540.github.io/Text-To-Speech-Converter